 Sundered Eldritch Edition

 This one is the biggest shocker for me.
-I recently reviewed Sundered Eldritch Edition and it kinda blew me away.
+I recently reviewed Sundered Eldritch Edition and it kind of blew me away.
 I can play platformers well enough that I can review them fairly and objectively.
 But they are far from my favorite genre, mostly because there are so many of them.
 But Sundered takes the Metroidvania style of game and polishes it to a shine.
 This would have taken number 5.
 But it technically released on Steam in 2017, it got a nice update tough and its first console release this year, however.

 Top 5 Disappointments.